 If something happens to you, what happens to your pet?

-Even if you expect to be alive for another 50 years, it’s important to have a plan for what happens to your belongings — including your pet — when you pass.
+Even if you expect to be alive for another 50 years, it’s important to make plans for when you pass — for you, for any remaining family, and for your pets too.
 Creating a will is an easy way to put that plan in place, and it isn’t as complicated or time consuming as you might think.

 Q: How many animals are surrendered to AHS due to their owners passing away?

-A: In 2018, 154 animals came to AHS due to the death of their owner.
-Another 291 were surrendered due to the declining health of their owner.
+A: Each year, more than 100 animals come to AHS due to a death in their family.
+Hundreds more are surrendered as a result of their pet parent's declining health.
 While failing health or even death may be a reason many animals come into our care, it doesn’t have to be.
-Creating a will is an easy way to leave your pet with someone you know personally and trust with your pet’s wellbeing.
+Creating a will is an easy way to leave your pet with someone you know personally and trust with their wellbeing.

 Q: What can pet owners do to make sure their pets are cared for, should something happen?